jaymagrob/sei-project-2/readme.md

 #### Programming Quote API

-The programming quote api is a url api gets a get request and sends an object with quote, author and source.
-Call are made to https://programming-quotes-api.herokuapp.com/quotes/random/lang/en.
-There was three states within our object for each of the three keys that were sent.
+The programming quote API is a URL API gets a get request and sends an object with a quote, author and source.
+A call is made to https://programming-quotes-api.herokuapp.com/quotes/random/lang/en.
+There were three states within our object for each of the three keys that were sent.

 #### Computer Joke API